cfnptr/garden/docs/ECS/Components.md

 Next, declare a new system by inheriting from **ComponentSystem<>**, which already includes some functions necessary for the system to work with components.
 You can also inherit from the base **System** class and manually define all required functions.
-After declaring your system’s functions in the header file, you also need to implement the logic for these functions in the system *.cpp* file `source/system/my-system.cpp`.
+After declaring your system's functions in the header file, you also need to implement the logic for these functions in the system *.cpp* file `source/system/my-system.cpp`.

 #### my-system.hpp